 Department of Communication Studies

-V. William Balthrop, Carole Blair, Paul Ferguson, Lawrence Grossberg, Madeline Grumet, Kenneth Hillis, Gorham A. Kindem, Dennis K. Mumby, Della Pollock, Lawrence B. Rosenfeld, Francesca Talenti.
+V. William Balthrop, Carole Blair, Paul Ferguson, Lawrence Grossberg, Madeline Grumet, Ken Hillis, Dennis K. Mumby, Della Pollock, Lawrence B. Rosenfeld, Francesca Talenti.

-Richard Cante, Cori Dauber, Sarah Dempsey, Christian O. Lundberg, Steven K. May, Torin Monahan, Patricia Parker, Edward Rankus, Joyce Rudinsky, Michael S. Waltman, Eric K. Watts.
+Richard Cante, Cori Dauber, Sarah Dempsey, Christian O. Lundberg, Steven K. May, Torin Monahan, Patricia Parker, Tony Perucci, Edward Rankus, Joyce Rudinsky, Sarah R. Sharma, Michael S. Waltman, Eric K. Watts.

-Renee Alexander Craft, Michael Palm, Anthony Perucci, Sarah R. Sharma, Kumi Silva, Neal Thomas.
+Renee Alexander Craft, Michael Palm, Kumi Silva, Neal Thomas.

-Robert Allen, Jonathan Boyarin, Jane Brown, Arturo Escobar, Greg Flaxman, Jacquelyn Hall, Jordynn Jack, Mark Katz, Federico Luisetti, John McGowan, John Pickles, Jack M. Richman, Barry Saunders, Randall Styers.
+Jonathan Boyarin, Arturo Escobar, Greg Flaxman, Jacquelyn Hall, Jordynn Jack, Mark Katz, Federico Luisetti, John McGowan, John Pickles, Jack M. Richman, Barry Saunders, Randall Styers.

-Beverly Long Chapin, Robert Cox, Elizabeth Czech-Beckerman, Howard D. Doll, Robert J. Gwyn, William M. Hardy, James W. Pence Jr., Julia Wood.
+Beverly Long Chapin, Robert Cox, Howard D. Doll, Gorham A. Kindem, James W. Pence Jr., Julia Wood.